The rules for healthy eating actually are simple — and to understand them, you’ll start by identifying the foods to avoid.

 As a first step, you can try this immediately:

-- Read through the Nutrition Levels Comparison Chart, and see which foods you’re currently eating that would be restricted on one (or more) levels of the Challenge.
+- Read through the food list for your level, and see which foods you’re currently eating that would be restricted on one (or more) levels of the Challenge.

 - Choose a single food type to eliminate from your diet for seven days.
 As a suggestion, try added sugar, bread, or alcohol.
 After seven days, reintroduce that food into your diet, and see if there is a perceptible difference in how you feel.

 - Continue the experiment — choose a new food type to test or dive wholeheartedly into the adoption of one of the less restrictive levels of the Challenge.
 Pay attention to how you feel and how your body is reacting, and be sure to give the experiment at least two weeks to run.